jes-sherborne/jquery-signature-panel-plugin/README.markdown

 SignaturePanel is a jQuery plugin that enables you to capture signatures and display them later.
 It works on the iPad, iPhone, and most common desktop browsers.

-SignaturePanel doesn't just capture how the signature appears.
-It also captures the timing of each gesture so that you have the information you need to replay the signature in real time.
-By capturing this information, it provides stronger evidence that the signature is genuine.
+SignaturePanel captures both the signature's appearance as well as the timing of each gesture.
+You can use this information to replay the signature in real time, and it also provides stronger evidence that the signature is genuine.

 In addition to the jQuery plugin, SignaturePanel also includes optional server-side libraries that you can use to generate image files from the raw signature data.